 Forgiveness, Healing and Health – What the Research Shows

 There is plenty of research available that demonstrates the health implications of not forgiving someone.
-This link to Berry’s website provides some examples of what the research says on this topic.
+Here is a document on the Forgiveness and Health Research.

 Forgiveness, Healing and Health – What the Bible Says